M999X/Halley-modelling/README.md

 ## Initial variables:
 * *dt* stands for delta-time, which is the time in seconds that elapses between integrations.
 * All simulations were made using the Earth as a reference framework.
+* The values of *dt* were selected empirically ensuring that each modeling converged to an expected result.
 ### Simulation 1 (Normal Distance)
 * Reference:
 > The comet's closest approach to Earth occurred in 837: https://solarsystem.nasa.gov/asteroids-comets-and-meteors/comets/1p-halley/in-depth/